Environment Dependent Electron Mass and the H$_0$-Tension: Symmetron Field

 \section{Symmetron Field}

-The symmetron field was originally introduced in \cite{Hinterbichler:2010es} as a screening mechanism for long range fifth force interactions from scalar fields in our solar system, similar in purpose to the chameleon and Vainshtein mechanisms.
-It is described by the Lagrangian density
+The symmetron field was originally introduced in \cite{Hinterbichler:2010es} and discussed in length in \cite{Hinterbichler:2011ca} as a screening mechanism for long range fifth force interactions from scalar fields in our solar system.
+The authors of \cite{Hinterbichler:2010wu} argue for a possible UV completion of the symmetron although this discussion is beyond the scope of this paper.
+In its original formulation the symmetron is described by the effective Lagrangian density

 where $\Omega$ is the background fractional energy density, $\Sigma^2 \equiv \tfrac{8\pi GM^2}{3H_0^2}$, and $M$ is treated as a cutoff scale as defined in the original work.
-See the appendix for discussion on an interesting alternative formalism.
-The dependence on $\Omega$ comes from a coupling to the trace of the stress-energy tensor which would naturally restrict $\Omega$ to the matter density only, but additional arguments can be made to include radiation density contributions as well (see \cite{Dong:2013swa}).
-However, since we are not currently interested in pre-recombination, we will consider only a matter density dependence for simplicity.
+The $\Omega$ term results from a coupling to the trace of the stress-energy tensor and likewise naturally describes only the background matter density (both baryonic and dark matter), but additional arguments can be made to include contributions from radiation as well (see \cite{Dong:2013swa}).
+However, since we are not currently interested in the time before recombination, we will not consider the subdominant radiation contributions.

 In spatial regions where $\Omega \geq \mu^2\Sigma^2$ the mass term of equation \eqref{eq:lagrangian} is positive and $\nu = 0$.
 However, when $\Omega < \mu^2\Sigma^2$ symmetry breaking occurs causing the field's mass term to turn negative and the VEV to take a finite value, $\pm \nu \neq 0$ expressed fully in equation \eqref{eq:nu}.
 In total,